lockevod/Karoo-KActions/README.md

 # KActions - Notification Extension for Karoo

 This extension for Karoo devices allows you to send automated notifications when you start, pause, resume or finish a bike ride.
-Now compatible with multiple messaging providers and with webhook support.
+Now compatible with multiple messaging providers and with webhook support (send custom actions from datafield).

 Compatible with Karoo 2 and Karoo 3 running Karoo OS version 1.524.2003 and later.